How Can We Help?

-Vector files are much better to use for any kind of a sign because they can be easily scaled without losing quality of the original file.
+Vector files are much better to use for any kind of sign because they can be easily scaled without losing the quality of the original file.
 This is not true of raster-based images.

 It should be noted that not all images can be vectorized.
 Photographs are one example of an image that can’t be changed into a vector file.

 High Resolution Raster Images

 Sometimes a raster image can be used for a sign.
 It must be a high-resolution image to work.
 To determine if an image will work, you’ll want to look at the pixels per inch (PPI), also sometimes referred to as dots per inch (DPI).
 To see if your image has the requisite dots per inch (DPI), you can right-click on the image on your computer and click “Properties”.
 Next, click the “Details” tab.
 If you scroll down, you will see both the image size and the DPI.
 On a Mac, open the image in Preview, click Tools > Show Inspector.
 The Windows and Mac screenshots respectively are shown below.

 300 DPI is the preferred minimum if you want to use a raster image file for your sign.
 150 DPI or higher may work, depending on the image, but 300 DPI is preferred.

 What If A Raster File Isn’t A High Enough Resolution?

 If your image was created by a graphic designer: If you are able to reach out to the original creator of the file, see if they are able to provide you with the VECTOR PDF version of your file.
 Oftentimes, the original designer will have created a vector version of the file.

 If you created the image/logo yourself: Retrieve your original file and be sure to save at the pixel size our design tool is recommending.
 Many of our clients use Canva to create their logos, please watch the video below with tips on saving your Canva design for the best print.
 If you need help with this, you can share your design with us at email@example.com.
 We are happy to look at it for you.